 7.4.1a.
 The job performance of each university SHRA employee is to be appraised:

 (i) Prior to completion of six months of service for new probationary employees

 (ii) Once a year for continuing employees, usually at the end of the work cycle

-(iii) Prior to transferring to another university department or state agency (Complete and forward to the hiring department/agency, an NC State University SPA Transfer Appraisal form.)
+(iii) Prior to transferring to another university department or state agency (Complete and forward to the hiring department/agency, an NC State University SHRA Transfer Appraisal form.)

 7.4.1b.
 Before conducting the appraisal with the employee, the supervisor must obtain management approval regarding the ratings for each expectation and the overall rating.

 7.4.1c.
 In a private meeting with the employee, the supervisor should discuss each expectation in the work plan, the actual performance over the course of the performance cycle, the rating for each expectation, and any needed improvement or area for development for the upcoming performance cycle.
 The supervisor must include written comments that support the overall rating.
 The employee must be given the opportunity and should be encouraged to write any comments on the SHRA Work Plan and Performance Appraisal form.
 The employee and supervisor then sign this form.